subshell/helm-charts/decisions/0002-values-documentation.md

 ## Considered Options

-* Write an extensive ReadMe file that desribes all aspects of the values.yaml.
+* Write an extensive ReadMe file that describes all aspects of the values.yaml.
 * Add comments directly inside the values.yaml file.

 ## Decision Outcome